ifilot/gcr/README.md

 The various components present on the GCRB are shown in the image below.
 The board uses a Atmega 32u4 microprocessor running at 16 MHz.
 You can connect the board to your computer using a Micro USB cable.
 The cartridge is slotted at the bottom in the cartridge port.
 When the board is powered via USB, the green LED at the left-top corner is on.
 The other status LEDs show you a visual indication on what the board is doing.
 Using a 12-bit binary counter, addresses can be put on the address bus and with the use of a few control lines, data can be fed or read from the Gameboy cartridge.
 You can communicate with the microprocessor using a serial interface which is visible on your computer as a virtual COM port.
 The GCR program shipped that accompanies the board sends instructions to the GCRB using a series of 8-byte commands and collects the response.
 This process is embedded in graphical user interface (GUI) allowing for easy and fast operation.

 ![Gameboy Cartridge Reader Board](img/gameboy_cartridge_reader_board_hardware.png)

+### Getting started

+Detailed documentation on how to operate the GCRB is bundled with the GCR program.
+Simply hit F1 (or select 'Help Contents' from the 'Help' menu).

+### Troubleshooting

+**No serial port can be found**

+This is a relatively complicated problem to debug.
+You can try a couple of things:
+* Try a different USB port
+* Try a different USB cable
+* Ensure that the GCRB is connected directly to the computer and not via a USB hub

+If the problem persists, please contact the vendor for a solution.

+**The serial port is being recognized and displayed in Device Manager, yet I cannot interface with the GCR**

+This problem has been identified for one of the insider builds of Windows.
+The solution is to set Windows 8 compatibility mode for GCR.exe which resolves the issue. (thanks to Donny for contributing to this solution)